E. THOMAS (THOM) HARVEY, III

 Under Mr. Harvey’s vision and leadership, HHA expects property acquisitions to substantially increase over the coming decade.
 With a progressive mindset acknowledging emerging markets and business opportunities, HHA has pioneered the development of the Twin Spans Business Park, a premier 21st Century business campus located in New Castle, Delaware.
 Similarly, HHA has redeveloped the Delaware River Industrial Park to align with emerging markets and expand import/export opportunities.

 In 2017 Mr. Harvey formed Boxwood Industrial Park LLC to acquire the dormant General Motors Wilmington Assembly Plant on Boxwood Road, a major employer in New Castle County that had operated from 1947 until 2009.
 Subsequent acquisitions of the site failed to materialize any redevelopment activity at the site.
 Under Mr. Harvey’s leadership, an aggressive search was first conducted to determine whether the significant manufacturing infrastructure at the Boxwood plant would lend itself to a future manufacturing presence at the site.
 When this search proved unsuccessful, decisions were made to redevelop the site into a 21st Century business and logistics campus similar to the company’s Twin Spans Business Park.
-The Boxwood redevelopment is currently underway, with antiquated buildings demolished, environmental enhancements secured, and a Record Plan for redevelopment approved by New Castle County and the State of Delaware.
+The Boxwood redevelopment is now complete, with antiquated buildings demolished, environmental enhancements secured, and a Record Plan for redevelopment approved by New Castle County and the State of Delaware.
 An Economic Impact Study commissioned by EconSult of Philadelphia indicated that the future redevelopment of the Boxwood site as a distribution and logistics campus would produce $280+ million in annual economic impact and the creation of more than 1,500 quality jobs over the coming decade.

 As president of Dewey Beach Enterprises (DBE), Mr. Harvey has led the redevelopment of the Lighthouse Cove Resort project in Dewey Beach, Delaware, transforming a bayside parcel into a 21st Century “mixed use” commercial and residential resort complex.
 Phase I of this project was completed in September 2013, with the Grand Opening of the Hyatt Place Hotel, the first-ever Hyatt brand in Delaware.
 Phase I also included sixteen (16) penthouse luxury condominiums featuring stunning views of the Atlantic Ocean and Rehoboth Bay.
-Phase II of the Lighthouse Cove project, nearing completion, will include additional bayside condominiums, new retail and professional space, a conference center, award-winning dining, and more.
+Phase II of the Lighthouse Cove project, includes additional bayside condominiums, new retail and professional space, a conference center, award-winning dining, and more.
 The Lighthouse Cove project is bringing the Town’s comprehensive plan to reality and includes an array of environmental amenities, including a new public bayside beach, a recreational access “Baywalk,” and a sunset bayside Gazebo, all which were unveiled in September 2019.

 Prior to establishing HHA in 1998, Mr. Harvey built, owned, and managed multiple waste management companies for over 25 years.
 Included among those companies were Harvey & Harvey, Inc., Home Waste, Inc., Harvey Mack/Volvo Sales & Service, and Confi-Shred, Inc. With annual gross revenues exceeding $100 million, the waste management companies collectively constituted one of the principal waste management and equipment providers in the region.
 Years ahead of industry peers and societal expectations, the commercial and resident waste management companies offered the first-ever and only recycling services in Delaware, thus forging a “green” and sustainable environmental future throughout the region.